ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 ```

-Editor content traversal can be a challenging process.
+The editor content traversal can be a challenging process.
 The presented method is sufficient when there is relatively little content.
 Otherwise, a `WeakMap` will be a better option.

 ## Demo